-1 References to disciplinary proceedings in this Guidance Note are to proceedings under Part IX of the Securities and Futures Ordinance.
+1 References to disciplinary proceedings in this Guidance Note are to proceedings under Part IX of the Securities and Futures Ordinance and Part 5B of the Anti-Money Laundering and Counter-Terrorist Financing Ordinance.
 They do not cover disciplinary hearings before the Takeovers and Mergers Panel in relation to the Codes on Takeovers and Mergers and Share Buy-Backs.

-- To the extent legally permissible, disclosing relevant documents located outside Hong Kong and facilitating the production of documents and witnesses from outside Hong Kong - Acceptance of liability, for instance: - Willingness to take responsibility for the breaches or failings, address our regulatory concerns and accept our investigation findings or proposed sanctions - Taking a proactive and positive approach to bring the case to an early conclusion, for instance, in respect of a corporation, by involving senior management in communications with the SFC and devoting manpower and resources to assist us in our investigation - Taking rectification measures, for example: - Taking early and active steps to contain breaches or failings - Making full and prompt compensation to the affected investors for their losses - In the case of a corporation, instituting necessary enhancements to its internal controls and procedures - 2.2.
+To the extent legally permissible, disclosing relevant documents located outside Hong Kong and facilitating the production of documents and witnesses from outside Hong Kong

+Acceptance of liability, for instance:

+- Willingness to take responsibility for the breaches or failings, address our regulatory concerns and accept our investigation findings or proposed sanctions - Taking a proactive and positive approach to bring the case to an early conclusion, for instance, in respect of a corporation, by involving senior management in communications with the SFC and devoting manpower and resources to assist us in our investigation - Taking rectification measures, for example: - Taking early and active steps to contain breaches or failings - Making full and prompt compensation to the affected investors for their losses - In the case of a corporation, instituting necessary enhancements to its internal controls and procedures - 2.2.
 Examples of other forms of cooperation can be found in paragraphs 5.2, 6.3, 7.2 and 7.4 below.